ED-Tech

 RESEARCH

-Our research included user interviews with teachers, case managers, school psychologists, and other related staff, providing insights into their experiences with the current system, SEDMS.
+Research included user interviews with teachers, case managers, school psychologists and related staff to understand their day-to-day experiences with the current system.

 PAIN POINTS